 I love cooking for holidays; after all, food is what brings friends and family together to reminisce and create new memories.
-I may have gotten a bit carried away this year for Thanksgiving, and when I did my grocery shop, I bought WAY too many Brussels sprouts.
+While most of us associate Brussels sprouts with Turkey Day, I found that these sesame Sriracha Brussels sprouts fit in any day of the week.
+Which is a good thing, as I may have gotten a bit carried away this year for Thanksgiving, and when I did my grocery shop, I bought WAY too many Brussels sprouts.
 It was either excitement for the holiday, or the fact that I was terrified to fight the grocery store hoards again in the event that I forgot something or didn’t buy enough!

 The second best part about this recipe (the first being that it’s absolutely delicious), is that it requires only 16 minutes of cooking time, and the prep is super easy too!
 So you can whip these babies up in time for dinner.
 I paired mine with homemade potstickers, which I will definitely be sharing on the blog once I have perfected the recipe, and garlic-turmeric tofu.